Fioredicampagna/Hyp2021-AMMS-Project/README.md

 ### Routing

-The routing in the website is handled by the framework NuxtJS, which allows great ease of traversing from page to page, because the routing is built in when accessing a page with a given name.
+The routing in the website is handled by the framework NuxtJS, which allows great ease of traversing from page to page, because the routing is built-in when accessing a page with a given name.

 ### Rendering